-When the item moves within Bluetooth range of a community member, the member reports its location, anonymously and securely, back to Telstra’s Location and Monitoring platform.
+When the asset moves within Bluetooth range of a community member, the member reports its location, anonymously and securely, back to Telstra’s Track and Monitor platform.
 This data is then used to find the last known approximate location of the device.

 - Telstra mobile customers who have opted in for location permissions in the My Telstra app